 A student may be dismissed from Trine University for excessive class absences.
 In such cases, the student has until the semester's withdrawal deadline to withdraw from all courses, which will garner a "W" on the transcript as the grade for each course.
 After the deadline to withdraw passes, the student will be administratively withdrawn from all courses, earn no credits for the semester and be assigned a grade of "F" for each class.
 This excessive absence dismissal is final.
 Students wishing to return to the university must apply for readmission.
 The student forfeits all tuition and fees for the semester or term regardless of when the sanction is imposed.
 Financial Aid can be impacted if the student received any Title IV funding that requires enrollment for the entire semester.
 The judicial process is under the jurisdiction of the Dean of Students.

-5.9 Sanctions, Withdrawals, and other Punitive Actions (A.4.4)
+6.6 Sanctions & Withdrawals (A.4.4)

 Sanctions